BYUCMR/NASA_BIG_Idea_Challenge_24/Code_for_RPi/RPi_Setup.md

 # Setup Process for RPi
 ## Purpose
-The intent of this file is to provide the links, steps, and other information needed to go from a brand-new Raspberry Pi (RPi) to a functioning interface between MATLAB and a network of nRF24 modules used for the NASA Big Ideas Project.
-This file does not include documentation for the communication architecture of the nRF24 network.
+The intent of this file is to provide the links, steps, and other information needed to go from a brand-new Raspberry Pi (RPi) to a functioning RPi in headless mode via SSH or VNC.

 - [Basic Pi Setup](#basic-pi-setup)
 - [SSH and Putty](#ssh-and-putty)